-Know Which Supplements Interact with Your Medications
+Do Your Supplements Interact with Your Medications?

 - Calcium.
 Research has linked calcium to bone, menstrual, and pregnancy support.
 It’s important to know, however, that calcium may reduce the body’s absorption of certain antibiotics.
 Learn more about calcium–drug interactions.

 - Echinacea.
 Research supports the use of echinacea for immune system support.
-While the research on echinacea’s interactions with certain drugs is still unclear, it’s possible to have an allergy to echinacea that may cause an allergic reaction.
+While the research on echinacea’s interactions with certain medications is still unclear, it’s possible to have an allergy to echinacea that may cause an allergic reaction.
 Read up on echinacea–drug interactions.

 - Ginkgo.
 Ginkgo has been found to improve age-related cognitive decline and to improve vision in people with glaucoma.
 Be aware, though, that ginkgo may worsen glucose tolerance when taken with some anti-diabetes medications.
 Find out more about ginkgo–drug interactions.